Table of Contents

 Due to the diversity of the industry, a variety of hospitality positions exist, and career prospects are limitless.
 It is unquestionably one of the world’s fastest-growing employment sectors.
 Many experts also predicted that hospitality will continue to come out strongly in the coming years.

 Popular Jobs For Future Graduates Who Study Hospitality In Malaysia

 According to Payscale, the average annual salary for those working in the hospitality industry is RM 38,000 which is approximately RM 3,167 per month.

 For example, a quick browse on JobStreet shows these hospitality jobs for fresh graduates:

 - Hospitality Operations Executive

 - Barista (Costa Coffee)

-If you want to learn more in regards to Hospitality courses, feel free to reach out to us on WhatsApp or message us on our social media.
+If you want to study Hospitality in Malaysia, feel free to reach out to us on WhatsApp or message us on our social media.